 At the invitation of Ingrid Cogne, she worked as a researcher on the FWF-Peek funded art-based research project Six Formats, hosted by the Academy of Fine Arts Vienna, on the format ‘Screening’ in 2017-2018.

-She is currently in residence at WIELS and, in parallel, participating in a 16-month programme at SoundImageCulture (SIC) whilst producing her film project Liberty: an ephemeral statute.
+She recently finished a residency at WIELS (2019) and is currently a participant of the film programme SoundImageCulture (SIC) whilst producing her film project Liberty: an ephemeral statute.
 In addition, throughout the coming year, she’s developing her writing on her filmmaking practice in correspondence with Eva Giolo as part of the residence programme “Conversation #4”, an initiative of Centre Vidéo de Bruxelles (CVB) and GSARA, in partnership with Beursschouwburg.

 She recently exhibited her work at Size Matters, Vienna; Tallinn Photomonth: Contemporary Art Biennial; ARGOS Centre for Art and Media, Brussels; Convent, Ghent; and Courtisane Festival: Notes on Cinema, 2017, Ghent, among others.
 Texts on her work have been published in Metropolis M and KORTFILM.be.
 Arthur’s own writing on moving image has recently been published by Sabzian (BE).